atet/coursera/RepData_PeerAssessment2/PA2_template.Rmd

 "Storms and other severe weather events can cause both public health and economic problems for communities and municipalities.
 Many severe events can result in fatalities, injuries, and property damage, and preventing such outcomes to the extent possible is a key concern."

 Here, using the dataset from the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database (which tracks characteristics of major storms and weather events in the United States, including dates, locations, and estimates of any fatalities, injuries, and property damage), types of weather events were examined to determine which were most harmful to U.S. population health and had the greatest national economic consequence.
+According to the data, wind-related events have impacted the population the most while rain-related events have resulted in the most crop and property damages.

 ---